geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 The `EasyMock <http://www.easymock.org>`_ library is a `mocking framework <http://en.wikipedia.org/wiki/Mock_object>`_ that is used to simulate various objects without actually creating a real version of them.
-This is an extermely useful tool when developing unit tests for a componenet a, that requires component b when component b may not be so easy to create from scatch.
+This is an extremely useful tool when developing unit tests for a component A, that requires component B when component B may not be so easy to create from scratch.

-Current version: 2.3
+Current version: 2.5.2

 Testing Categories and Terminology
 -----------------------------------